Hiking in the Orobic Alps; from Lake Como into the mountains and back to the lake again. 8 days / 7 nights or tailor made

 Period and price

-The walk can be undertaken from early June to early September.
+The walk can be undertaken from early June until the end of September.

 Accomodation based bed & breakfast (7x), luggage transport, packed lunches on walking days (6x), dinner on day 2, 3, 4 and 5 (4x),